 - In the bowl of an electric mixer, mix cream cheese and sugars on medium speed until smooth.

-- Add eggs one at a time followed by vanilla bean paste, scraping down the bowl as needed to ensure everything is combined.
+- Add eggs one at a time followed by vanilla bean paste and whiskey, scraping down the bowl as needed to ensure everything is combined.

 - Set aside until ready to assemble.